Stochastic Calculus via Stopping Derivatives: Stopping functionals and stopping limits

 In all four properties above, there is a tacit assumption that $F[T \mid \mathcal{F}_S]$ is defined for all stopping times $T$ for which $S < T \leq U$.
 It need not be defined for other stopping times.

 \end{definition}

 The four defined notions of convergence all straightforwardly generalise to the more general context of convergences $\lim_{i \in I} X_i$ for families $(X_i)_{i \in I}$ of random variables indexed by filtered partial orders $I$.
 We do not present them in this more general form, because we shall only be concerned with convergences of the form~\eqref{equation:stopping-limit}.
 Nevertheless, some remarks about the general notions are in order.
 The notion of \emph{convergence in probability} is standard, and takes the expected form.
-The property we call \emph{monotonic convergence in probability} is included as a replacement for \emph{almost-sure convergence}.
+The property we call \emph{persistent convergence in probability} is included as a replacement for \emph{almost-sure convergence}.
 It is equivalent to almost-sure convergence in the special case of countable index sets $I$ (so, in particular, in the case of sequence convergence).
-In the case of uncountable index sets, however, such as our index set~\eqref{equation:stopping-net}, the natural formulation of almost sure convergence is inappropriate.
-In our context, this formulation would be: there exists a measure $1$ set $W \in \mathcal{F}_S$ such that $\lim_{T \downarrow S} \, F[T \mid \mathcal{F}_S](\omega) = L_S(\omega)$ for every $\omega \in W$, where the limit is net convergence in $\Real$.
-Since the random variables $F[T \mid \mathcal{F}_S]$ are defined only up to $\mathcal{F}_S$-almost-sure equality and there are uncountably many different $T$, this attempted definition of almost-sure convergence does not work, because it is not invariant under the choice of versions.
-For this reason, we consider \emph{monotonic convergence in probability} in place of almost-sure convergence.
+In the case of uncountable index sets, however, such as our index set~\eqref{equation:stopping-net}, the notion of almost sure convergence is inappropriate because it is not invariant under choice of versions of random variables defined only up to almost-sure equality.
 The property of \emph{uniform convergence} takes the expected form.
 The property we call \emph{randomly uniform convergence} is a strengthening of uniform convergence that is interesting only in the case of sufficiently rich index sets $I$, for it can be satisfied only in trivial ways when $I$ is countable.
 For our index set of stopping times~\eqref{equation:stopping-net}, this strong notion of convergence turns out to be particularly fruitful.

 It is an easy observation that the implications \ref{s-l:a} $\implies$ \ref{s-l:b} $\implies$ \ref{s-l:d} $\implies$ \ref{s-l:c} hold between the notions of convergence introduced in Definition~\ref{definition:net-convergence}.
 Moreover, these implications hold in the general context of convergence of nets of random variables $\lim_{i \in I} X_i$.
 It is also easy to see that the converse implications do not hold for general nets of random variables.
 Somewhat surprisingly, for the limits we are interested in, i.e., those of the form~\eqref{equation:stopping-limit} above, the implications \emph{do} reverse.
 There is therefore just one canonical notion of convergence for stopping-time-indexed nets of random variables $F[T \mid \mathcal{F}_S]$ given by a stopping functional $F$.